infracloudio/ifc-rw-codecollection/docs/runwhen/contrib.md

+# Contributing to CodeCollections/CodeBundles

-# Creating a New CodeCollection
+## Creating a New CodeCollection
-## Forking the template repository
+### Forking the template repository

-# Writing a Non-trivial CodeBundle
+## Writing a Non-trivial CodeBundle
-## Directory structure / Scaffolding
+### Directory structure / Scaffolding